jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 Recruiting your potential research participants based on activities does not mean that you should ignore criteria that are not activities.
 Age, gender, ethnicity and other criteria have a large influence on how people act.
 It will make your research more interesting and potentially more equitable if you include potential participants from a wide range of such criteria.
 You can set criteria for the diversity of the participants your involve in your research.

 Concerning my example project, I know that cooking, as a domestic activity, is usually associated with women.
-I could say that I want at least a quarter of our group to not be woman.
+I could say, that I want at least a quarter of the participants to not be woman.
 Similarly, if I would do research with programmers, it is a reasonable guess that many programmers are young, male, and white.
 Again, I can set criteria to have some participants older than 35, not to be male and not to be white.

 Defining your recruiting criteria along activities that are interesting for you ensures that you recruit participants who actually do what you are interested in.
 While the activities are the primary criterion, demographics are not be ignored: Having a demographically diverse group of people makes it more likely to observe a wider range of ways people go about their activities.

 ### Where does the research happen?

 Research should happen where the participants do the activity you want to learn about.
 In the example project, I am interested in how participants cook with recipes, so their kitchen would be the place to do the research: There, they can talk about the context and show me what they do.
 I can experience the context and see how much space they have in their kitchen, how they use space when cooking and where they keep their recipes.
-Researching where participants do the activities you are interested in is called a _site visit_.
+Researching at the place where participants do the activities you are interested in, is called a _site visit_.

 However, it is not always feasible to do the research at the site of the activity.
 For example, some workplaces have a strict no-visitors policy.
-Some audiences might be globally distributed and long flights to each single participant would be very resource-intensive.
+Some audiences are be globally distributed and long flights to each single participant would be very resource-intensive.
 In-person site visits also not always the best way to gather data.
 For example, if almost all relevant interaction happens on a screen, talking and observing via video chat and screen-sharing might give you better opportunities to observe than looking over somebodies shoulder in their office.

 Knowing what your research project will be like and where the research is going to happen is helpful when trying to find your participants for the research.
 You might also learn more about the field and the participants in the process of finding people and adjust the planned setup accordingly.